Sportmaster

-Sportmaster is a Russian a chain of sporting goods and clothing stores, founded in 1992.
+Sportmaster is a Russian chain of sporting goods and clothing stores, founded in 1992.
 For 2019 Sportmaster had 495 stores in 230 cities in Russia, Belarus, Ukraine, Kazakhstan and China.

 History

-In 1992 Nikolay and Vladimir Fartushnyaks, Alexander Mikhalsky and Dmitry Doikhen founded the Ilion company to supply German Kettler sports simulators to Russia.
+In 1992, Nikolay and Vladimir Fartushnyaks, Alexander Mikhalsky, and Dmitry Doikhen founded the Ilion company to supply German Kettler sports simulators to Russia.

-In 1995 the first "Kettler-Sport" store was opened in Moscow, where Kettler fitness equipment was sold.
+In 1995, the first "Kettler-Sport" store was opened in Moscow, where Kettler fitness equipment was sold.

-In 1996 Sportmaster was registered as a trademark under which future stores were opened.
+In 1996, Sportmaster was registered as a trademark under which future stores were opened.

-In 1997 the Sportmaster Group of companies was founded.
-In the same year the first store with the name "Sportmaster" was opened.
+In 1997, the Sportmaster Group of companies was founded.
+In the same year, the first store with the name "Sportmaster" was opened.

-In 2003 Sportmaster created the O'STIN casual clothing brand, which became a separate company in 2005.
+In 2003, Sportmaster created the O'STIN casual clothing brand, which became a separate company in 2005.

-In 2005 the Ilion company was liquidated, and Sportmaster LLC took its place.
+In 2005, the Ilion company was liquidated, and Sportmaster LLC took its place.